Introduction to PCs for Creative Work

 Motherboard

 The motherboard and processor are the backbone of any computer, and it’s no different for music production.
 When selecting a PC, make sure to pay attention to these two components as they will heavily impact your overall performance.
+Always review the specifications CPU, including the model, core count, and performance, to ensure the processor meets the demands of music production.

 For the motherboard (AKA MOBO), look for one with plenty of RAM slots (at least 4) and multiple PCIe slots for expansion.
 This will allow you to have enough memory and room for future upgrades if needed.